DylanDrechsel/combat-rpg/README.md

 Dungeon Dive is a web app using React that is inspired by the early 8-bit GameBoy games.
 Fight your way through the dungeon to reach the end and survive the many dangers it holds!

+## Key features:

+- Able to move the character around the screen using the arrow keys and has animations for every step and direction
+- Computer to battle against
+- Animated text and main screen
+- Music while playing
+- Fully functional comabt map with move and attack functions

 ![DungeonDiveMainMenu](https://user-images.githubusercontent.com/78124357/116283881-71054c80-a75a-11eb-92f6-ea4ec14982f1.png)

 ![DungeonDiveRPG](https://user-images.githubusercontent.com/78124357/116283890-74003d00-a75a-11eb-801e-ae227722f47e.png)

 ![DungeonDiveComabtMap](https://user-images.githubusercontent.com/78124357/116283899-76629700-a75a-11eb-9d66-6bc1b91934a6.png)

 ## How To Use: